pkarsy/NonVolatile/README.md

 - The actual value of such a variable is also cached in RAM.
 This means faster reads but every variable uses additional RAM.
 This behaviour is probably going to change.
 - Do no try to change the eepromVar values by direct EEPROM manipulations.
+- If you feel a eepromVar looks like a normal variable more than it should you can prefix it with something meaningful like **nv_elevation** (non volatile)